Asi0Flammeus/Language-Toolkit/DEPLOYMENT.md

 ### 2. Copy Application Files

-Copy these files to your server in a directory (e.g., `/opt/language-toolkit/`):
+Clone the repo to your server in a directory (e.g., `/opt/language-toolkit/`):

 ```
 language-toolkit/